 A refund minus 20% will be granted to written requests received 14 days or more prior to the start date of the program.
 Cancellations must be submitted in writing via email to firstname.lastname@example.org.
 No refunds will be granted after that date.
 No refunds will be granted for no-shows.
 Registrants unable to attend may send a substitute.
 If the substitute is not an AONL member, the nonmember differential must be paid in advance or onsite.
 All fees are transferable to the substitute less a $25 transfer fee.

-ACCREDITATION STATEMENT AND CONTINUING EDUCATION CONTACT HOURS
+ACCREDITATION STATEMENT AND NURSING CONTINUING PROFESSIONAL DEVELOPMENT

 The American Organization for Nursing Leadership (AONL) is accredited with distinction as a provider of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.
 The program offers attendees the opportunity to earn up to 7.0 contact hours.